Elljaykei/IT2005-CallforHelp_SCDFXIBM/README.md

     2. Python Code will return whether it is an abnormal value.
     3. If it is abnormal, App shows alert to user.
     4. This repeats until there are consecutive abnormal values.
-    5. If there is, then App will prompt a check to see if user is okay, if no response for 1 minute, other users will receives a ping and dials 995.
+    5. If there is, then App will prompt a check to see if user is okay, if no response for 1 minute, other user will receives a ping   and dials 995.
+    6. other users who respond, will be given instructions based on user medical history.

-2. When someone collapses in public and user is CFR
+2. When theres an emergency event and user is CFR.
     1. User will take photo or video of situation via the App.
     2. The data will then be received by IBM Watson and sent to Computer Vision to analyse the data.
     3. If the data is a picture or video of a patient it will get the patient's health conditions from SingHealth which will be sent back to user via App.
+    4. If data is a picture of a fire, Watson will analyse it, and understand its severity and the type of fire and the best way to combat it
-    4. Instructions will also be given to user.
+    5. Instructions will also be given to user.
-    5. If data is a picture or video of a fire the fire will categorized by severity and depending on severity will give instructions to user where possible.
+    6. If data is a picture or video of a fire the fire will categorized by severity and depending on severity will give instructions to user where possible.

 ## Long Description
 [More details are available here](https://docs.google.com/document/d/1nvfI0ENHBwIohhQT6EjDXGNtcbFp9wNmVMIBolRpPyw/edit)